doozan/enwiktionary_sectionparser/README.md

 * No blank line after any heading except when another heading immediately follows.
 * No whitespace between = and heading title, i.e. ==English== and ===Noun===, not == English == or === Noun ===.
 * No blank lines between the first language heading and any preceding content.
-* One horizontal rule ---- between language sections.
-* The horizontal rule (----) on its own line.
-* One blank line before the ---- between language sections.
-* One blank line after the ---- between language sections.
 * Categories and category templates are placed at the end of each language section.
 * Topline templates (LDL, normalized, hot word, rfd) are placed at the top of an entry immediately after the L2 header.